PseudoTV/PseudoTV_Live/plugin.video.pseudotv.live/README.md

 ## What is it?

-PseudoTV Live transforms your Kodi Library and Sources (Plugins, UPnP, etc...) into linear TV simliar to broadcast television, complete with configurable channels & Advanced channel rules.
+PseudoTV Live transforms your Kodi Library and Sources (Plugins, UPnP, etc...) into linear TV similar to broadcast television, complete with configurable channels & Advanced channel rules.
 Interface provided by Kodi via IPTV Simple PVR Backend.

 ## What it isn't!